What is the Esperal alcohol implant?

 Oral pharmacotherapy

-For patients who do not qualify for the implant or prefer other methods, oral pharmacotherapy is available using the following medications:
+For patients who do not qualify for the implant or prefer a different approach, oral pharmacotherapy is available:

-- Nalmefene - a medication that reduces the pleasure derived from drinking alcohol, taken as needed
+- Nalmefene - reduces the pleasure derived from drinking, taken as needed

-- Naltrexone - an opioid antagonist that blocks receptors responsible for the feeling of euphoria
+- Naltrexone - blocks opioid receptors responsible for the feeling of euphoria after alcohol

-- Acamprosate - a medication that restores the balance of neurotransmitters in the brain after alcohol withdrawal
+- Acamprosate - restores the balance of neurotransmitters after alcohol withdrawal

-- Anticol - a medication that causes aversion to alcohol, an oral form that works like an implant
+- Anticol - an oral form of Disulfiram that works on the same principle as the implant

-The foundation of effective addiction treatment is psychotherapy, which we conduct both on-site in 18 cities across Poland and online - as the first clinic in Poland, we offer this hybrid approach without the need to stay in a closed facility.
+Regardless of the chosen pharmacological method, the foundation of lasting change is psychotherapy.
+At Nasz Gabinet, we conduct it on-site in 21 cities and online - without the need to stay in a closed facility.